Hi Friends! I welcome you on board. Happy to see you around. In this post today, I’ll walk you through the Introduction to AD623.

 - This device doesn’t require impedance matching which is a practice of making one impedance appear like another.

-- Rail-to-Rail feature is used in this amplifier which allows the output voltage reach its full potential of positive rail voltage or negative rail voltage.
+- Rail-to-Rail feature is used in this amplifier which allows the output voltage to reach its full potential of positive rail voltage or negative rail voltage.

 - In a normal amplifier, this feature is not available as the output voltage of the amplifier is not equal to the supply voltage due to the presence of stage transistors which keep the amplifier from reaching its maximum positive or maximum negative voltage.
 Rail-to-Rail feature is used to overcome this problem.